Following Franz Kafka in Prague: the places he lived and worked

 House of Max Brod

 Max Brod deserves an honorable mention, of course.
 Without him, we would have never heard of Franz Kafka.
-He was Kafka’s closest friend, and also, he was the man that refused to follow Kafka’s death wish.
+He was Kafka’s closest friend and the man who refused to carry out Kafka’s death wish.
 Kafka asked him to burn all his manuscripts after his death.
 However, Max Brod didn’t follow his order.
 Instead, he actually saved and published them, and, as we say, the rest is history.

 "<yoastmark